culanomeara/pp5-peaknutrition/README.md

 ### Generate a SECRET KEY

-- When you start a project in Django, a secret key is immediately generated
-- We should not use this key in our deployed version as it makes our website insecure.
-- And we should not commit this detail in github, so it should be an excluded file in any commits.
-- Same for other secret keys for AWS and Stripe below.
-- We can use a random key generator to create a new SECRET_KEY which we can then add to our Heroku config vars which will then keep the key protected.
 - [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) is where we can generate a secret key
 - Create a new key and copy the key
 - Create a new config var with the key SECRET KEY in the Heroku settings.